amattu2/blink-liveview-middleware/README.md

 const ws = new WebSocket('ws://localhost:8080/liveview');
 ws.binaryType = "arraybuffer";

+ws.onopen = () => {
     // Send the authentication information to the server
-// NOTE: This does not have to be done immediately after opening the connection ws.onopen = () => {
+    // NOTE: This should be done within 8 seconds of connecting,
-    const data = JSON.stringify({
+    // or the server will close the connection const data = JSON.stringify({
         command: "liveview:start",
         data: {
+            // Refer to the liveview CLI arguments for details on these fields
             account_region: "",
             api_token: "",
             account_id: "",
             network_id: "",
             camera_id: "",
             camera_type: "",
         },
     });